AlfonsoG-dev/orm-eje/README.md

 - this project is for educational purposes.
 - security issues are not taken into account.
 - its intended to replicate an ORM functionality.
-- this project is to learn about javascript and ORM behaviours
+- this project is to learn about javascript and ORM behaviors